Measurement-Based Care Platform for New Zealand Mental Health & Addiction Services

 Which New Zealand regions does HiBoop serve?

-HiBoop serves mental health and addiction practices across all of New Zealand, from Auckland, Wellington, and Christchurch to regional and rural services in Northland, Waikato, Hawke's Bay, Taranaki, Nelson, Otago, and Southland.
+HiBoop serves behavioural health practices across all of New Zealand, from Auckland, Wellington, and Christchurch to regional and rural services in Northland, Waikato, Hawke's Bay, Taranaki, Nelson, Otago, and Southland.
 Telehealth-first providers serving remote communities are also supported.

 Latest in mental health in New Zealand